 This project has highlighted the greener cause internally and within the Trust.
 A recent data analysis has shown that the thermoplastic waste has been reduced by 54 % following the introduction of Woodcast.
 The goal is to continue to increase this percentage.

 In June 2022, Zoë Thompson takes her initiative outside her unit and hospital as well.
 She is going to speak in a high-profile hand therapy and hand surgery conference IFSSH about greener splinting solutions and reducing plastics waste from splinting.
 The goal is to spread the knowledge and let others know there are effortless ways to provide highest quality care while also having a positive impact on the environment.
+“This event is a great opportunity to speak about a subject that I am passionate about, and that no one else has really talked a lot about before.
+My whole team are looking forward to sharing this project and its success, an example that NHS grassroot level initiatives can really have a big impact.”

 Would you like to hear Zoë speak about greener splinting and sustainable healthcare?
 Register for the event here.